 We can notify government departments and local councils about the death for you through our Tell Us Once service.
 This includes those dealing with state benefits, housing/council tax benefits, passports and driving licences.
 Find out more about Tell Us Once and what documents you'll need to bring to use the Tell Us Once service.

-- Certificate for Burial or Cremation (green form) which allows the funeral to go ahead
+The Certificate of Burial or Cremation (green form) will normally be sent directly to the funeral directors.

 If the death occurred outside of Dorset